districtr/districtr/docs/06charts/datalayersplugin.md

 using `tab.addSection(...)`, each of which are fed render functions.
 This first section concerns the basics of toggling [`map`] [layers].
-Its heading, messages and labels are dependent on whether we're working with Communities or Districts are being used.
+Its heading, messages and labels are dependent on whether we're working with Communities or Districts are being painted.
 Elements include...

 - The Heading, either "Communities" or "Districts"
 - Show Communities/Districts `toggle` that sets state.units opacity.
 Remember, `state.units` is of type `Layer`